 This leads us to a time to talk about toughness and masculinity.
 Either you winced at that description just now, or you weren’t really paying attention.
 There is really no middle ground here.
 It’s still code among men to try and at least be a little tough, and many of you are thinking this applies to manscaping.
 You couldn’t be more wrong.
+Of course, if you opt for a men's waxing kit, you may be kicking yourself in the morning.
 We’ll acknowledge that a little toughness can do you good, and it might be worth considering waxing your back.
 After all, a fur coat isn’t attractive to anyone, and the skin there is thick, tight, and tough.
 But your pubes?
 Look.
 No one among us would criticize or ridicule the other for going to the ground after getting kicked in the nuts.
 Why would we change that standard for groin hair removal?
 Waxing hurts.
 Waxing your balls is bordering on insanity.
 If you tell anyone that you wax your balls, it’s very possible that you may be committed to a mental hospital.
 To the few of you who get off on that kind of pain, we don’t judge.
 Just keep it to yourselves.
 For the rest, you can trust us.
 We developed the Manscaped line through a fair amount of trial and error.
 No one needs to hear the unholy sounds you will make when you get your balls waxed.
 There is a better way.
 That’s why we’re discussing waxing men’s groin hair vs shaving men’s pubic hair.
 As you can probably tell, we much favor shaving over waxing, but there’s another option that can enhance shaving your pubic hair, if you so choose.

 We’re going to preface this with advice we have to repeat a lot.
 For the most part, you never NEED to actually shave your balls.
 A razor offers precision beyond that of hair wax, and you can manscape the nethers around the genitals without much effort.
 For the goods themselves, a simple trend is more than enough for almost everyone.
 If you do have a medical reason to shave the rest (or it’s the only way to score), then you can safely go about that shave.
 We’ll come back to this in a moment, but the risk of razor burn is insignificant compared to the guaranteed torture of waxing the most sensitive part of your body.